RadicallyOpen/RadicallyOpen/events/2014-abct-institute-workshop.markdown

 #### Overview

 The [ABCT Annual Conference](http://www.abct.org/conv2013/) brings together 4,000 mental health professionals and students who specialize in the Behavioral and Cognitive Therapies.
-This year Professor Tom Lynch will present a workshop introducing RO-DBT as a transdiagnostic approach to disorders of over-control.
+This year Professor Tom Lynch will present an introduction to RO-DBT as a transdiagnostic approach to disorders of over-control.

 #### Abstract